Los Angeles Rams vs. Tennessee Titans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Los Angeles and its opponents have gone over the current 53.5-point total in three of 10 games this season.

-- Tennessee and its opponents have combined to score more than 53.5 points in four of eight games this season.
+- Los Angeles has combined with its opponents to score more than 53.5 points in three of 10 games this season.

-- Sunday's over/under is 5.5 points lower than the two team's combined 59 points per game average.

 - These two squads combine to surrender 45.4 points per game, 8.1 fewer than this contest's over/under.